-The unit introduces lifespan psychology with a key focus on adolescent development.
+The unit introduces lifespan psychology.
 Students have the opportunity to understand the impact of developmental change on human thoughts, feelings and behaviours.
 They extend their understanding of developmental processes through learning the role of attachment and identifying stages of development according to specified theorists.